Eazy-Hardey/My-pokemon-app/README.md

 # Welcome to My Pokemon App
-This is my pokemon app, this project was carried out off the official Qwasar-do-code as a result of alot of issues with the platform, i utilize Vs code to carry out this project and was hosted on netlify, p;lease vist the attached link to see the hosted version on netlify
+All necessary correction has been worked on
+Welcome to my pokemon app, this project was done offline using VS code and was git to gitea, and was tested on do code this project include lazy loading.
+In other to to run this app endavor to follow the necessary procedure

 ## Task
 To Create a multiple page application with ReactJS.

 First page will display all the pokemon, with lazy loading.
 Another page will show the detail of a specific pokemon.
+The application will also provide a search bar to filter pokemon.
 The  application will also provide a search bar to filter pokemon.

 ## Description